yetanotherco/aligned_layer/docs/introduction/2_b_costs.md

 | Plonk/KZG      |   131,400   |  262,800    |  525,600      | 1,051,200  |
 | STARKs         |   328,500   |  657,000    | 1,314,000     | 2,628,000  |

+These costs are high for many ZK projects in Ethereum.

 ## Costs in Aligned

 The costs depend on task creation, aggregated signature or proof verification, and reading the results.
 The cost C per proof by batching N proofs is roughly: